 Don’t believe me yet?
 Let’s look at the top 4 reasons Diesels are easier to work on.

-1. They are made to work on
+1. Diesel Engines are made to work on

-2. Larger and easier to see
+2. Diesel Engines Are Larger and easier to see

-3. No spark or igniter needed
+3. Diesel Engines Have No spark or igniter

-So, you may have heard that diesels don’t have spark plugs, they use glow pugs.
+So, you may have heard that diesels don’t have spark plugs; they use glow pugs.
 This is no accurate.
-Not all diesels have glow plugs. and glow plugs do not do the same thing as spark plugs Let’s get that out of the way first.
+Not all diesels have glow plugs.
+And glow plugs do not do the same thing as spark plugs.
+Let’s get that out of the way first.
 Glow plugs are usually limited to smaller diesels.
 They are used to heat up the air inside the combustion chamber before ignition.
 Not the cause the engine to fire like a spark plug.
 Not having an ignition system removes an entire area of the engine from having to be diagnosed or considered.

-4. Great diagnostic software
+4. Diesel Engines Have Great diagnostic software

 One of the other great benefits of the diesel engine is the diagnostic tools we have access to.
 This could be argued but, I believe they are far superior to what is offered to cars.
-I know that some diesels like the Power-stroke or Duramax will be using the software from their companies but, if you compare those to Cummins Insite or Caterpillar ET they are nowhere near as helpful and user friendly.
+I know that some diesels like the Power-stroke or Duramax will be using the software from their companies but, if you compare those to Cummins Insite or Caterpillar ET, they are nowhere near as helpful and user friendly.

 If you are thinking of buying a diesel or becoming a diesel mechanic, rest assured that it is a great decision.
 The parts are just bigger.
 Don’t let the size intimidate you.
-It is a simple concept that will just take a while to master but, totally doable.
+It is a simple concept that will just take a while to master but totally doable.
 You can do this!

 Do Diesel mechanics make more?

-Yes, About 10,000 more a year according to The U.S. Bureau of Labor Statistics.
-I have personal experience and that number seems to be right on point.
-Diesel mechanics is not only an easier job but, also in high demand.
+Yes, About 10,000 more a year, according to The U.S. Bureau of Labor Statistics.
+I have personal experience, and that number seems to be right on point.
+Diesel mechanics is not only an easier job but also in high demand.
 There are not enough trained Diesel techs out there for the market.
 I have seen wages steadily rise over the last ten years.